codeshareabc/DRGCN/README.md

 # DR-GCN
-This is a TensorFlow implementation of DR-GCN
+This is a TensorFlow implementation of DR-GCN in the paper Multi-Class Imbalanced Graph Convolutional Network Learning

 # Run the model
 ```